Alfresco/acs-deployment/helm/acs-sso-example/docs/sso-guide.md

             pathType: Prefix
 ```

-And create the configmap we need.
+Then we proceed in creating the few configmaps we need.

 The first one to tell Share where the repo is in `templates/configmap-share.yaml`: